-326.0 (626.0) A HISTORY OF SPAIN AND PORTUGAL
+A HISTORY OF SPAIN AND PORTUGAL

-A study of the history of Spain and Portugal from their Roman foundations to the present, with special emphasis on the period since the reign of Ferdinand and Isabella.
+A study of the history of Spain and Portugal from their Roman foundations to the present.
+Special emphasis will be devoted to the period of Spanish imperial preponderance in the 16th Century, and to the ideological conflicts of the 20th Century.